JoshData/party-platforms/README.md

 party-platforms
 ===============

-The 2012 Republican Party Platform, cleaned up into nice XML.
+The 2012 Republican and Democratic National Party Platforms, cleaned up into nice XML.

+What apps can you build with this?

 Cleanup by Joshua Tauberer <http://razor.occams.info>.